Glossary:Excessive deficit procedure (EDP)

 of liabilities or

-= gross saving (defined as gross disposable income less final consumption expenditure) corrected by net capital transfers and gross acquisitions less disposals of non-financial assets, or
+= gross saving (defined as gross disposable income less final consumption expenditure) less net capital transfers less gross acquisitions less disposals of non-financial assets, or

 |= net lending (+)/ net borrowing (-) of 'general government' (as defined in ESA 2010)|